patrixr/strapi-middleware-cache/README.md

-# Strapi LRU Caching middleware
+# Strapi LRU Caching middleware - Legacy

 A cache middleware for the headless CMS strapi.io